 - Fashion Hurts: Especially Victoria's shoes.

-- Faux Yay: after she accidentally getting married to Joy in Canada, Victoria plays it off by pretending to be a lesbian to further her career.
-They began acting like a real couple at home with their constant bickering Like an Old Married Couple and being affectionate whenever they weren't arguing.
+- After she accidentally got married to Joy in Canada, Victoria plays it off by pretending to be a lesbian to further her career.
+They begin acting like a real couple at home with their constant bickering Like an Old Married Couple and act affectionate whenever they aren't arguing.